Where does bonsai come from?

 Theory 2

 The cultivation of potted plants probably arose for practical reasons.
-Ayurvedic medicine requires various tropical plants and trees as medicinal plants.
-As the population spread northwards, where these no longer grew, these plants were cultivated in pots.
+Ayurvedic medicine uses various tropical plants and trees as medicinal plants.
+As the population spread northwards, where these plants no longer grew, they were cultivated in pots.

 206-221 after Christ

-Bonsai was first documented in ancient Chinese picture scrolls and vase paintings as well as wall paintings.
+Bonsai was first documented in ancient Chinese scrolls and vase paintings as well as wall paintings.
 In the early Han dynasty, artificial landscapes with lakes, islands and bizarre rock formations were already being recreated in the palace gardens of the emperors, and the culture of potted plants was already well known.
-According to mythology, the magician Jiang-Feng lived in this period, who had the ability to conjure up entire landscapes with rocks, water, trees, animals and people in miniature on a tray.
-The art of penjing apparently originated during this time – even though some of the trees were over two meters tall and were kept in large bowls in the garden.
+According to mythology, the magician Jiang-Feng lived at this time and had the ability to conjure up entire landscapes with rocks, water, trees, animals and people in miniature on a tray.
+The art of penjing was apparently developed during this time – even though some of the trees were over two meters tall and were kept in large bowls in the garden.

 618-907 after Christ

 In the Tang Dynasty, the oldest known depiction of a penjing, a miniature landscape with small trees and rocks, can be found in the burial chambers of Prince Zhang Huai.
-This era was considered to be very artistic, with poets and painters paying particular attention to nature.
+This era was considered to be very artistic, with poets and painters turning to nature in particular.

 960-1279 after Christ

 The Song Dynasty was the first heyday of the Penjing culture.
-Gnarled trees, especially pine trees, which were grown from tree roots, were now particularly popular.
-At the same time, the art of suiseki developed, which involved placing beautifully shaped stones on water-filled trays.
+Gnarled trees, especially pines, which were grown from tree roots, were now particularly popular.
+At the same time, the art of suiseki emerged, which involves placing beautifully shaped stones on trays filled with water.
 This evokes impressions of coastlines or dramatic rocky landscapes in the high mountains.
 The book Yunlin Shipu lists 116 types of stone that can be used for design.

 1280-1368 after Christ